mklindtner/computerScratch/readme.md

     - the folder "JackCompiler" consists of the solution for the chapter (my code)
     - using the terminal line call ``` "python3.5 dest/to/jackcompiler/jackcompiler.py input/input.jack" ```
     - The folder/file to compile must lie in the same dest as JackCompiler.py

-TODO:

-- [] make "OS" folder
-- [] fix issue with same dir as JackCompiler.py, should be able to give any path and execute from any path
-- [] make specc for each chapter after 5 ??